AI4EPS/EPS88_PyEarth/docs/exercises/project.md

 - a polished Jupyter notebook that contains your data analysis, visualizations and explanatory text.
 - the underlying data sets you used in your analysis
-- exported html of the Jupyter notebook
+- exported PDF of the Jupyter notebook

 **Choice of problems and data**